History of Microscopy: Overview

-A medium with a lower refractive index such as glass to air, it normally speeds up the light penetration and making light bend away from the normal and when light is passed through a medium with a greater refractive index such as air to glass, it normally slows down and bends towards the normal, perpendicularly to the surface.
+A medium with a lower refractive index such as glass to air normally speeds up the light penetration and makes light bend away from the normal and when light is passed through a medium with a greater refractive index such as air to glass, it normally slows down and bends towards the normal, perpendicularly to the surface.

 A microscope uses lenses whose strength is predetermined, in that, the strength of a lens is directly related to the focal length i.e short focal length magnifies objects more than lenses with a long focal length.

 Microscopy works strictly with a factor of resolution whereby resolution is the ability of a lens to be able to differentiate small objects that are closely packed together.
 The resolution of a light microscope is determined by a numerical aperture of its lens system and by the wavelength of the light it employs; a numerical aperture is a definition of the light wavelengths produced when the specimen is illuminated.